marb61a/Course-Notes/Misc/Data Protection/GDPR Data Protection Officer Course.md

   -
   -

-Step 1: Listing and grouping data processing activities (1:05 )
+Step 1: Listing and grouping data processing activities -
+  -

-    Steps 2 and 3: The threshold questionnaire & determining if DPIA is needed (1:46 )
+Steps 2 and 3: The threshold questionnaire & determining if DPIA is needed -
+  -

-    Step 4: Answer the Data Protection Impact Assessment questionnaire (0:48 )
+Step 4: Answer the Data Protection Impact Assessment questionnaire -
+  -

-    Steps 5 and 6: Identify and list key security risks (2:01 )
+Steps 5 and 6: Identify and list key security risks
+  -
+  -

-    Step 7: Recording the implementation; maintenance (1:02 )
+Step 7: Recording the implementation; maintenance
+  -
+  -

 Related documentation
   -
-  -
+  - A document describing how to assess the necessity and proportionality of data processing activities

 <br />
 <h1><p align=center>Module 7: Security of personal data and privacy by design</h1><br/>